When I used the Sony Alpha A7 III camera, I was thrilled by its fantastic combination of a compact body and a full-frame image sensor.

 Furthermore, the a7 III uses 5-axis SteadyShot INSIDE sensor-shift image stabilization, which reduces the camera shake by up to 5 stops.

 The A7 III can also be classified as one of the best-performing full-frame cameras in low-light environments, easily outperforming rivals such as the Nikon D750.
 This is all thanks to Sony’s 24.2 megapixels rear-illuminated (BSI) sensor with a dual-gain design.

 The camera effectively increases the amount of light present to the sensor beyond 640 ISO, thereby reducing noise and preserving detail in low-light scenes.

 Additionally, it does not only have updates for the imaging system but has gone beyond that.
 The a7 III also has its body design revised to incorporate an LCD rear 3.0″ 922k-dot touchscreen, with a tilting design that is excellent at supporting shooting from all angles event the extremes ones.

 The video obtained by the A7 III turns out to be very sharp, with a shallow depth of field, which turns out to be ideal for creating a cinematographic appearance.
 It also has the possibility that you can shoot in 1080p quality, up to 120 fps with the full sensor.

 This turns out to be quite a delightful combination since the shallow depth of field obtained with slow-motion can produce some artistic effects.

-However, there are some cameras, such as the Panasonic GH5, that are capable of shooting up to 192 fps, albeit with a smaller sensor.
+However, some cameras, such as the Panasonic GH5, are capable of shooting up to 192 fps, albeit with a smaller sensor.